There was a time when any open space in my day felt like a problem that needed solving.

 Free time doesn’t need to justify itself

-What changed wasn’t my schedule — it was my relationship with empty space.
+What eventually changed wasn’t my schedule — it was my relationship with empty space.

 I started letting moments exist without immediately assigning them a job.
 Sitting outside without turning it into a productivity ritual.
 Walking without tracking steps.
 Drinking coffee without scrolling.